Overall Management

 • All Board Committees/Advisory Panel are provided with sufficient resources to discharge their duties and can seek independent professional advice (as and when required) at the Company’s expense to perform their responsibilities.
 The terms of reference of each Board Committee/Advisory Panel are available on the respective websites of the Company (www.mtr.com.hk) and the Stock Exchange.

-• The Executive Committee is delegated by the Board to handle the day-to-day management of the Company’s business pursuant to the Articles of Association and the Protocol and is chaired by the Chief Executive Officer (“CEO”) and made up of nine other Members of the Executive Directorate.
+• The Executive Committee is delegated by the Board to handle the day-to-day management of the Company’s business pursuant to the Articles of Association and the Protocol and is chaired by the Chief Executive Officer (“CEO”) and made up of eight other Members of the Executive Directorate.

 • Business/Functional Management Committees are set up to assist the Executive Committee in the management and control of the Company’s various core businesses and functions.